cloudprivacylabs/layeredschemas.org/content/docs/spec_model.md

 ## Basic Concepts

-A layered schema itself is a labeled property graph.
-A layered schema with that defines an object with two attributes can be represented as
+A layered schema is a labeled property graph.
+A layered schema that defines an object with two attributes can be represented as follows:
-follows:

 (`ls` is an alias for `https://lschema.org/`):